“For behold, I create new heavens and a new earth.” Isaiah 65:17

 Who Was Isaiah?

 In the first section, Isaiah predicted a period of great destruction across Israel.
-He also describes the deportation and exile of its people, which came to pass in 586 B.C. when the Babylonian Empire invaded.
+He also described the deportation and exile of its people, which came to pass in 586 B.C. when the Babylonian Empire invaded.

 “Then Isaiah said to [King] Hezekiah, ‘Hear the word of the LORD of hosts.
 ‘Behold, the days are coming when all that is in your house and what your fathers have accumulated until this day shall be carried to Babylon; nothing shall be left,’ says the LORD.
 ‘And they shall take away some of your sons who will descend from you, whom you will beget, and they shall be eunuchs in the palace of the king of Babylon.’’”
 (39:5-7)